worldofprasanna/rails_vuejs_deployer/README.md

 1. Use the installer script, to clone this repo into the rails app repo.
 `cd <rails-app>; curl -sSl https://raw.githubusercontent.com/worldofprasanna/rails_vuejs_deployer/master/installer.sh | bash`
+2. Modify the `vars/main.yml` with the necessary values for secrets.
+Note: This will use [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html)
-2. To provision the new machine,
+3. To provision the new machine,
 `rails provision`
-3. To deploy the rails app,
+4. To deploy the rails app,
 `rails deploy-api`
-4. To deploy the ui,
+5. To deploy the ui,
 `rails deploy-ui`

 ## Maintainers